Rain leader maintenance and stormwater management keeps your basement dry

-Consider investing in rain leaders if your home has a wet basement or other areas plagued by stormwater problems, consider investing in rain leaders.
-Rain leaders can be installed at a shallow depth and do not require major excavation of your property.
-They are relatively simple to install and are effective at relieving most rainwater issues.
+Consider investing in rain leaders if your home has a wet basement or other areas plagued by storm water problems.
+Rain leaders can be installed at a shallow depth and do not require significant excavation of your property.
+They are relatively simple to install and effectively relieve most rainwater issues.

 Catch basin repair and maintenance

-The job of a catch basin is to collect and filter sediment out of rain water discharge.
-The are usually placed at the bottom of basement stairwells, near driveways, at the entrance of garages, and around patio areas.
-They are often overlooked and are seldom maintained.
-When neglected, sediment levels rise to a point that block the outlet.
+The job of a catch basin is to collect and filter sediment out of rainwater discharge.
+They are found at the bottom of basement stairwells, near driveways, at the entrance of garages, and around patio areas.
+When they get overlooked, seldom maintained, and neglected, sediment levels rise to the point that blocks the outlet.
 Water can then no longer drain from the catch basin.
-It is also possible for sediment to drain out of the catch basin and clog the rain leader areas downstream.
-These scenarios aren’t ideal, and can affect the health of your home.
+It is also possible for sediment to drain out of the catch basin and clog the rain leader areas further downstream.
+Neither of these scenarios is ideal and will affect the health of your home.

 Other stormwater management options

 C.A.
 Taciak & Sons is a licensed and insured underground plumbing specialist.
-We have 70+ years of experience tackling Baltimore's most intricate stormwater management problems.
-Catering to neighborhoods like Ruxton, Roland Park, Homeland, Guilford, and Towson, we are happy to bring our expertise to your home.
-Reach out to us to schedule your property's rain leader, swale, grading, or stormwater project.
+We have 70+ years of experience tackling Baltimore's most intricate storm water management problems.
+Catering to neighborhoods like Ruxton, Roland Park, Homeland, Guilford, and Towson, we are happy to bring our storm water expertise to your home.
+Reach out to us to schedule your property's rain leader, swale, grading, or storm water project.